Procedure Guide ·MRI ·2026

 6Is MRI safe for dogs?

-MRI is very safe.
-Unlike CT scans and X-rays, MRI uses no ionizing radiation.
-The magnetic fields and radio waves have no known biological effects.
-The primary risk is from general anesthesia, which is well-managed in modern veterinary facilities with proper monitoring.
-Pre-anesthetic blood work screens for conditions that might increase anesthesia risk.
+MRI is very safe - no ionizing radiation.
+Magnetic fields and radio waves have no known biological effects.
+The primary risk is general anesthesia, which is well-managed with proper monitoring.
+Pre-anesthetic blood work screens for anesthesia risk.

 7Does pet insurance cover MRI for dogs?

-Yes, diagnostic MRI is covered by most accident and illness policies when it's medically necessary to diagnose a covered condition.
-The MRI cost is included in the overall claim for the condition being investigated.
-At $1,500-$3,000, MRI is a significant expense where insurance provides substantial value.
+Yes - diagnostic MRI is covered by most accident and illness policies when medically necessary.
+Cost is included in the overall condition claim.
+At $1,500-$3,000, insurance provides real value.
 Pre-existing neurological conditions are excluded.

 Marcel Janik, founder of RealVetCost